Skip to main content

 A hyperlink to a website must be provided

-An "application" (e.g., TeamViewer, Remote Desktop, etc.) can then be assigned to this access area.
-You can then use these applications to connect directly to the target object via the access area.
+You can then assign an "application" (e.g., TeamViewer, Remote Desktop, etc.) to this access area.
+Using these applications, you can then connect directly to the target object via the access area.

-A policy is now created in policy management for the previously created access area.
-This policy now allows you to make the access areas and the associated access points and applications available to specific departments or employees.
+In Policy Management, a policy is now created for the access area that was previously set up.
+This policy allows you to make the access areas and their associated access points and applications available to specific departments or employees.
 You can also assign the access area to specific customers.

-This policy may then be assigned limited validity and one or more departments.
-To grant a department access to this access area, simply select the relevant department under "Department."
-If you want to make this available to individual employees in addition to departments, you can do so via "Employees."
+You may then assign a limited validity period and one or more departments to this policy.
+To grant a department access to this access area, simply select the relevant department under the “Department” heading.
+If you wish to make this available to individual employees in addition to departments, you can do so via “Employees.”

-Each of the stored employees can be individually authorized via the "Rights" area (e.g., view access data or change access data).
+Each of the registered employees can be assigned individual permissions via the "Permissions" section (e.g., view login credentials or change login credentials).

-The employee can only view the access data but cannot change it
+The employee can view the login credentials but cannot change them

-The employee can view and also edit/change the access data
+The employee can view the login credentials and also edit or change them

-Each access can be sealed.
-Once the password has been sealed, only an employee with the right to "break the seal" can view the password.
-With the right to "sealthe employee can reseal the broken seal.
+Each account can be sealed.
+Once a password has been sealed, only an employee with the "Break Seal" permission can view it.
+With the "seal“the employee can reseal the broken seal.”

-Since every access point can be sealed, this right also allows the employee to break seals.
-This right can be further subclassified.
+Since every access point can be sealed, this right also allows the employee to break the seals.
+This right can be further subdivided.

-• Here, the employee breaking the seal must authenticate themselves again.
+• In this case, the employee who breaks the seal must authenticate themselves again.

 o Notification

-• This right allows all employees who have the right to "break seals" to be informed when a seal has been broken by a colleague.
+• This feature notifies all employees who have the permission to "break seals" whenever a seal has been broken by a colleague.

-With this right, the employee can also manage the "applications" of the access areas (e.g., VPN, etc.).
+With this permission, the employee can also manage the "applications" associated with access rights (e.g., VPN, etc.).

-If these accesses or this policy do not apply to all customers, this can be provided for specific customers via "Customers."
-If no customer is selected, this policy can be stored for every customer
+If these access permissions or this policy do not apply to all customers, you can use the "Customers" option to apply them to specific customers.
+If no customer is selected, this policy will be applied to all customers.

-Employees must log in here before they can access the system.
-A customer can then be selected under "Customers" and assigned to a previously created area.
-The access area can now be stored for the customer via "New access."
+The employee must log in here before being granted access.
+Next, a customer can be selected under “Customers” and assigned to a previously created area.
+The access area can now be assigned to the customer via “New Access.”

-Under "Permissions," all employees are displayed with the respective rights that have been assigned to them via "Policy Management."
+The "Permissions" section displays all employees along with the specific permissions assigned to them via "Policy Management."

 JavaScript errors detected